lianchi/cline-chinese/src/exports/README.md

     	// Simulate pressing the secondary button in the chat interface (e.g. 'Reject') await cline.pressSecondaryButton()
     } else {
-    	console.error("Cline API is not available")
+    	console.error("天熠小码 API is not available")
     }
     ```